juandez87/ELMA-Rasp-detection/README.md

 - **r**: Reset
 - **q**: Quit

 After it starts it will run automatically.
-It has LED indicators:
+It also has LED indicators:
 - **RED**: Detects object/stop
 - **GREEN**: Rotating Running